elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	** Non-clustered: 1995753 - 1995775

 Basically there are a lot of cool tools that allow you to check files and file system information at a lower level.
-There a lot of cool examples on the &#8216;<a href="http://wiki.sleuthkit.org/index.php?title=FS_Analysis" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.sleuthkit.org/index.php?title=FS_Analysis']);">FS Analysis</a>&#8216; page.
+There a lot of cool examples on the '<a href="http://wiki.sleuthkit.org/index.php?title=FS_Analysis" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.sleuthkit.org/index.php?title=FS_Analysis']);">FS Analysis</a>' page.

 Now I wanted to recover all the files.
-I ran into a couple of other links: &#8216;<a href="http://forums.gentoo.org/viewtopic-t-365703.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.gentoo.org/viewtopic-t-365703.html']);">Recovering files with &#8220;The Sleuth Kit&#8221;</a>&#8216; and &#8216;<a href="http://matt.matzi.org.uk/2008/07/03/reconstructing-heavily-damaged-hard-drives/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://matt.matzi.org.uk/2008/07/03/reconstructing-heavily-damaged-hard-drives/']);">Reconstructing Heavily Damaged Hard Drives</a>&#8216;.
+I ran into a couple of other links: '<a href="http://forums.gentoo.org/viewtopic-t-365703.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.gentoo.org/viewtopic-t-365703.html']);">Recovering files with "The Sleuth Kit"</a>' and '<a href="http://matt.matzi.org.uk/2008/07/03/reconstructing-heavily-damaged-hard-drives/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://matt.matzi.org.uk/2008/07/03/reconstructing-heavily-damaged-hard-drives/']);">Reconstructing Heavily Damaged Hard Drives</a>'.
 Both had their own scripts, so I borrowed most of the content and wrote my own.
 Here is how it looked like:

 	#!/bin/bash